Facing (sewing)

 In sewing and tailoring, facing is a small piece of fabric, separate or a part of the garment fabric itself, used to finish the fabric edges.
 This is distinguished from hemming which simply folds the edge over; facing is (or appears to be) a more substantial layer of additional fabric added to the edges of the garment.
-The facing adds addition support, strength and prevents stretching.
+The facing adds additional support, strength and prevents stretching.
 Facing makes a garment look professionally finished with the seams well hidden inside the folds of the facing.
 Facing is mostly used to finish the edges in necklines, armholes, hems and openings.
 They are also used widely in all other sewing like quilts and home decor items like curtain hems.

 Types

 There are basically three types of facing: